 - a.
 All changes in family composition must be reported within 21 calendar days of its occurrence. - b.
 When the addition of a family member is not due to birth, adoption, marriage, or court ordered custody, a family must request approval from GGHA and the landlord to add a new family member or other household member (e.g. live-in aide, foster child or foster adult).
 Factors that will be included in the decision making process include, but are not limited to: health and/or safety issue(s) affecting the participant family; funding availability (for requests that necessitate an increase in HCV bedroom size).
 GGHA must perform criminal history background checks necessary to determine whether any household member is subject to a lifetime sex offender registration requirement in California or any other state where the household members are known to have resided. - c.
 If a HCV family member is determined permanently absent, the change to an appropriate size HCV will be made effective at the next annual re-examination. - d.
 Any former family member who wishes to return to the unit must obtain approval by the GGHA prior to their return. - e.
+Changes in the Payment Standard or HCV bedroom size will be implemented at the next annual re-examination. - f.
 Verification of the new address is required when a family member is deleted.